 Slide 12 – Foreign Language and Math Pre-requisites

 The following information and slide applies to online degree students:

-Since FIT currently offers only the higher level foreign language courses in the online format, your foreign language requirement may be taken face to face at FIT or at an accredited local college near you or through SUNY Empire College.
+Since FIT currently offers only a few foreign language courses in the online format, your foreign language requirement may be taken face to face at FIT or at an accredited local college near you or through SUNY Empire College.

 To earn the credits through your local college, kindly arrange for approval to take them through our registrar, Sally_White@fitnyc.edu, indicating the name of the school, its complete address, the course number, course name, and course description.

 Note that, if you have taken either MA222 or MA311, you can have the pre- requisites waived by our registrar or the Department of Sciences and Math if they still show up in your Dars audit report as not yet having been fulfilled.
 We will take this up in greater detail starting in slide 24.